Skip to main content

 Threat Model

-Crewship’s security posture rests on four layers that compose into a defense-in-depth model.
+Crewship’s security posture rests on five layers that compose into a defense-in-depth model.
 Each layer assumes the layer above it can fail.
 This page is the 1-page summary; deep-dive links for each layer are at the bottom.

 Adversary